2019 Bougainvillean independence referendum: Results

 The results of the referendum were announced on 11 December.
 Over 98% of valid ballots were cast in favor of independence.
 Prior to the election, it was widely expected that the independence option would win, with The Guardian reporting an estimate of 90% in favor of independence.

 An official reported that the referendum went "better than we expected," and that voters were enthusiastic, while observers from Divine Word University said that the voting took place in an atmosphere of celebration.

-On 24 January 2020, the result was declared "Petition Free", confirming that no appeals had been received within 40 days against the conduct or the result of the referendum and that none could be accepted in future.
+On 24 January 2020 the result was declared "Petition Free", confirming that no appeals had been received within 40 days against the conduct or the result of the referendum and that none could be accepted in future.
 On the same day, the December result was commended by the Referendum Commission to the governments and the referendum process formally closed.

 Aftermath

 Following the announcements of the result, John Momis, President of the Autonomous Region of Bougainville, said, "at least psychologically, we feel liberated."
 Papua New Guinea's Minister for Bougainville Affairs Puka Temu said, "the outcome is a credible one," but also stated that Papua New Guinea should have time to absorb the result.
 As the referendum was non-binding, independence will need to be negotiated between leaders from Bougainville and Papua New Guinea.
 The final decision on Bougainville's status depends on the National Parliament of Papua New Guinea.
 Rod McGuirk of Time noted that "the process of becoming a separate nation could take years to achieve."

 Papua New Guinean Prime Minister James Marape acknowledged the referendum results and stated that he would only commit his government to develop "a road map that leads to a lasting peace settlement" in consultation with Bougainville authorities.
 Papuan New Guinean officials were concerned that Bougainvillean independence would set a precedent for copycat secession movements in other provinces such as East New Britain, New Ireland, and Enga.

 Jonathan Pryke, director of the Pacific Islands program at the Lowy Institute in Sydney, stated that the referendum's results were disadvantageous for Papua New Guinea, adding that, "[i]f there were to be a smaller majority, say 55 or 65 percent, the PNG government could have found a way to justify really stretching this out and having a period of negotiation that could last years or decades.
 Now with such a phenomenal majority, it’s much harder for them to do that."

-Damien Cave of The New York Times reported that the referendum would serve as an inspiration for the West Papua independence movement in Indonesia and for voters in the 2020 New Caledonian referendum for independence from France.
+Damien Cave of The New York Times reported that the referendum would serve as an inspiration for voters in the 2020 New Caledonian referendum for independence from France.
 Cave noted that, as with other Pacific countries, Bougainville will likely make pleas to Australia and New Zealand for assistance in developing its institutions while China and potentially the United States may offer diplomatic and economic partnerships once independence is achieved.
 China is seeking to incorporate an independent Bougainville into its Belt and Road Initiative.